ottenbreit-data-science/aplr/README.md

 Please see the two example Python scripts in the examples folder.
 They cover common use cases, but not all of the functionality in this package.
 For example, fitting with user-specified observation weights is possible but the example scripts do not use this functionality.

 # Sponsorship
 Please consider sponsoring Ottenbreit Data Science by clicking on the Sponsor button.
-Sufficient funding will enable maintenance of APLR and further development, such as developing a classifier based on APLR.
+Sufficient funding will enable maintenance of APLR and further development.

 # API reference
 A thorough API reference will be provided in the future.